 The National Museum of American History collects and presents artifacts that highlight the social, political, cultural and military history of America.
-The museum includes spectacular galleries to showcase the presentation of the original Star-Spangled Banner, the White House copy of President Lincoln's Gettsburg Address, Thomas Jefferson's Bible and much more.
-Click through the following photos to get a glimpse of some of the favorite artifacts at the American History museum.
+The museum includes spectacular galleries to showcase the presentation of the original Star-Spangled Banner, the White House copy of President Lincoln's Gettysburg Address, Thomas Jefferson's Bible and much more.

 George Washington's Uniform